Jim Foster (politician)

 James "Trooper Jim" Foster (died July 5, 1996) was an American politician.
 He served as a Democratic member for the 65th district of the Florida House of Representatives.

 Life and career

 Foster was a highway patrol trooper.

 In 1972, Foster was elected to represent the 65th district of the Florida House of Representatives, succeeding T. Terrell Sessums.
-He served until 1982, when he was succeeded by Elvin L. Martinez.
+He served until 1982, when he was succeeded by Elvin Martinez.

 Foster died in July 1996 in Missouri, at the age of 62.